Sedation Consult

 pertaining to airway management in sedated patients.

-Created in Missouri and Available for Sedation Dentists and their team from all States.
+Created in Missouri and Available for Missouri Sedation Dentists and their team.
+Available for Dental Teams from all States.

 Please note that this course requires at least 15 hours of personal study and the Live hands-on Airway training per Missouri State Dental Board requirements.